-The Tarrant County College (TCC) Texas Application for State Financial Aid (TASFA) is a free application that is accepted at TCC for students who meet the requirements of Senate Bill 1528 or classified by TCC as a Local Undocumented Citizen (LUNDC.)
-These notes help explain certain questions on the TASFA, but you can also contact the TCC Student Financial Aid Services office if you plan on attending the 2024-2025 award year or if you need additional assistance completing this application.
+The Tarrant County College (TCC) Texas Application for State Financial Aid (TASFA) is a free application that is accepted at TCC for students who meet the requirements of Senate Bill 1528 or are classified by TCC as a Local Undocumented Citizen (LUNDC.)
+These notes help explain certain questions on the TASFA, but you can also contact the TCC financial aid office if you plan on attending the 2025-2026 award year or if you need additional assistance completing this application.

 Students who are classified by TCC as a Texas Resident who cannot apply for federal financial aid, using the Free Application for Federal Student Aid (FAFSA), are encouraged to complete the TCC TASFA.
 To see if you can fill out the FAFSA, please visit www.studentaid.gov.
-Do not complete both the FAFSA and TASFA.
+Do notcomplete boththe FAFSA and TASFA.
 If you are not sure which application to complete, visit the TASFA webpage, and use the online decision tool to guide you: TASFA Decision Tool.